Venkat4real/FriedNotes/docs/User_guide.md

 Go to the _People dashboard_ screen and select _Onboarding Requests_ tab.

-Locate the Employee and click Start Onboarding.
+Locate the Employee and click _Start Onboarding_ button.

 <img width="469" height="370" alt="image" src="https://github.com/user-attachments/assets/dec3779f-c881-4d41-9105-a9e04d6cbf8e" />

-Select the Onboarding Template.
-The available templates are *Engineering - India
+From the dropdown, select the Onboarding Template.
+The available templates are
+* Engineering - India
-*Sales - Global
+* Sales - Global

-Selecitng anyone of the templates will automatically populate their task list.
+Selecitng anyone of the templates will automatically populate their task list the employees have to complete.

 ### Document Collection & Verification